liyipeng-moon/Triple-N-Docs/docs/ProccessedFiles.md

 ---

 ### 2. H5 Files
 Better format for faster data access relative to matlab GoodUnitStrc.
+Due to file size limit of the platform, you can generate them by yourself running the `S0_ConvertMatTOh5.m` in the preprocessing pipeline.
 Fetch with matlab:
 ```
     h5read('xxx', '/field')
 ```